 Some agreement countries don’t cover the cost of medicine when you travel to them.
 Others will partly cover the cost of prescribed medicine.

-How to prove you’re eligible
+Proving you’re eligible

 You’ll need to prove you’re from Australia and eligible for Medicare when you’re in another country.